-De Giessenburg was a DEI retourship.
-She made four trips between Holland and Batavia (Djakarta) before she stayed in Asia.
+De Giessenburg was a VOC return vessel.
+She made four trips between Holland and Batavia (Jakarta) before staying in Asia.
 The old ship was deployed in the Indonesian archipelago in her last year.

-The Giessenburg encountered a severe storm on her voyage to Banda and was by a strong westerly current on entering Strait Buton.
+The Giessenburg encountered a severe storm on her voyage to Banda and was pushed off course by a strong westerly current on entering Strait of Buton.
 The ship no longer responded to the rudder, the fore topsail tore and she ran aground.

 Cargo and crew rescued

-The crew of the Giessenburg was rescued and the cash, papers, textiles, slaves were transferred to the Kroonprins and Snuffelaar and taken to Banda.
-The part of the cargo that has been secured on Buton will remain there under the king's guarantee until the Makassar administration has collected it.
-Some other goods and gunpowder came with the pantjalang Swaan to Batavia, where the skipper H. Huurman and the mates of the wrecked ship were also present.
+The crew of the Giessenburg was rescued and the cash, papers, textile and slaves were transferred to the ships Kroonprins and Snuffelaar and taken to Banda.
+A part of the cargo was secured on Buton and remained there in the care of the local king until the factory in Makassar would be able to collect it.
+Some other goods and gunpowder came with the pantjalang (a local ship type, also spelled pencalang) Swaan to Batavia, where the master H. Huurman and the officers of the wrecked ship were also present.

-After their journals by the head of the Company's naval forces Nicolaas Houtingh and his followers had been tax-checked before the lawyer and they were acquitted of dereliction of duty, they were declared fit for service again in the meeting of 4 July 1766.
+After their journals had been reviewed by the head of the Company's naval forces Nicolaas Houtingh and his staff, in the presence of the Company's lawyer, the master and officers were acquitted of dereliction of duty and they were declared fit for service again in the meeting of 4 July 1766.

 |Length||150 feet (45.7 m)|